lachrist/linvail/README.md

 Using Linvail requires to juggle with three sets of values: *Wild*, *Tame* and *Dirty*.
 Dirty values can only be obtained by calling the user-defined function `membrane.taint`.
-There is no restriction on dirty values because Linvail always uses the other used-defined function `membrane.clean` to clean them before using them in any operation.
+There is no restriction on dirty values because Linvail always uses the other used-defined function `membrane.clean` before using them them in any operation.
-Wild values are values which seems to contain only other wild values.
+Wild values are values which seem to contain only other wild values.
-By opposition, tame values seems to only contain dirty values.
+By opposition, tame values seem to only contain dirty values.
 A wild value can be converted to a tame value with the Linvail-defined function `capture` and a tame value can be converted to a wild value with the Linvail-defined function `release`.
 These two functions involve wrapping objects into [proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) which will perform the appropriate conversion.

 ![category](img/category.png)

 * A *wild value* is either:
-  * a primitive
+  * A primitive.
-  * an object which satisfies the below constraints:
+  * An object which satisfies the below constraints:
-    * its prototype is a wild value
+    * Its prototype is a wild value.
-    * the values of its data properties are wild values
+    * The value of its data properties are wild values.
-    * the getters and setters of its accessor properties are wild values
+    * The getter and setter of its accessor properties are wild values.
-    * applying it with a wild value this-argument and wild value arguments will return a wild value or throw a wild value
+    * Applying it with a wild value this-argument and wild value arguments will return a wild value or throw a wild value.
-    * constructing it with a wild value new-target and wild value arguments will return a wild value or throw a wild value
+    * Constructing it with a wild value new-target and wild value arguments will return a wild value or throw a wild value.
 * A *tame value* is either:
-  * a primitive
+  * A primitive.
-  * an object which satisfies the below constraints:
+  * An object which satisfies the below constraints:
-    * its prototype is a tame value.
+    * Its prototype is a tame value.
-    * the values of its data properties are dirty values *except* if the reference is an array; in that case, it's `length` property remains a wild value
+    * The value of its data properties are dirty values *except* if the reference is an array; in that case, it's `length` property remains a wild value.
-    * the getters and setters of its accessor properties are tame values
+    * The getter and setter of its accessor properties are tame values.
-    * applying it with a dirty value this-argument and dirty value arguments will return a dirty value or throw a *wild value*
+    * Applying it with a dirty value this-argument and dirty value arguments will return a dirty value or throw a wild value.
-    * constructing it with a *tame value* new-target and dirty value arguments will return a dirty value or throw a *wild value*
+    * Constructing it with a tame value new-target and dirty value arguments will return a dirty value or throw a wild value.
-* The *dirty value* set is defined by the user through the functions `membrane.taint` and `membrane.clean`
+* The *dirty value* set is defined by the user through the functions `membrane.taint` and `membrane.clean`.

 ```sh
 npm install linvail